 The Safe Haven services across Surrey are still open for in-person visits for people who are experiencing crisis.
 You can find out more here.

-You can phone the Samaritans on 116 123 or by email firstname.lastname@example.org
+- contact Samaritans on 116 123 or email them at firstname.lastname@example.org

-You can download the Stay Alive app on Google play here: Stay ALive app download
+- download the Stay Alive app on Google play

 Mental Health Crisis Helpline

 - The Mental Health Crisis Helpline is a telephone service offering support to adults of all ages in Surrey and North East Hampshire who are experiencing a mental health crisis.